 SBI Regular Recurring Deposit: This one is the basic and the most preferred recurring deposit account offered by the bank.
 It can be opened with a minimum monthly deposit of Rs.
 100 or more.
 The tenures can be anything between 1 year to 10 years.

 SBI Holiday Savings Account: A savings scheme specially designed for people who love to travel.
 Under this scheme, one can save on a travel package through Thomas Cook.
 You can choose a Thomas Cook Holiday savings account package through Thomas Cook while travelling and the amount will be split into 13 EMIs.
 The EMI amount can be deposited every month in the SBI Holiday Savings Account for 12 months, and Thomas Cook will provide the 13th EMI after adding in the applicable interest rate.

 SBI Flexi Deposit Scheme: As the name clearly suggests, under this scheme, you can change the deposit amount every month instead of paying the fixed amount.
 At least Rs.
 5000 deposit is needed per year and it should not exceed Rs.
 50,000 annually.
 The deposits can be made for 5 to 7 years.

-SBI allows its customers to withdraw your RD money prematurely.
+SBI allows its customers to withdraw their RD money prematurely.
 If the money is withdrawn before maturity, there will be a nominal penalty.
-However, SBI doesn’t allow partial withdrawals of recurring deposit.
+However, SBI doesn’t allow partial withdrawals of recurring deposits.

 If you are already an SBI customer, all you need to do is log in to your account by using your net banking username and password and open an e-RD right away.
 If you don’t have an account in SBI, you need to get one first.
 Once your account is active, you can log in to net banking and open an e-RD.